ibm-cloud-docs/account/usage-report.md

 | Cost             | `reports.resources.plans.usage.cost`     | The cost that was incurred by the metric |
 | Pending          | `reports.resources.plans.pending`        | Pending charge from classic infrastructure |
 {: class="simple-tab-table"}
-{: caption="Enterprise usage report CSV contents for enterprise resource usage" caption-side="bottom"}
+{: caption="Table 16.
+Enterprise usage report CSV contents for enterprise resource usage" caption-side="bottom"}
 {: tab-group="enterprise-account-summary-0-2"}
 {: #entity-resource-usage2-0-2}
 {: tab-title="Enterprise Resource Usage"}

-#### Enterprise account summary CSV version 0.1
+### Enterprise account summary CSV version 0.1
 {: #enterprise-account-summary-csv-version-0-1}

 You will get CSV version 0.1 if the data that you're viewing is from before February 2023.